sakilk130/50-days-of-javascript/README.md

 ## Day 24 - Responsive Mobile Menu

 This is a responsive mobile menu that is built with HTML, CSS and JavaScript.
 It is a simple menu that is built with a hamburger icon and a dropdown menu.
 The menu is responsive and will change to a dropdown menu when the screen size is less than 768px.

+## Day 25 - Responsive Mobile Menu 2

+This is a responsive mobile menu with a hamburger icon.
+The menu is hidden by default and will be shown when the hamburger icon is clicked.
+The menu will be hidden again when the hamburger icon is clicked again.